 The passage concerning the Church of Smyrna is fairly quick but still holds a wealth of information.
 They are a church going through “tribulation” but Jesus comforts them in the midst of this.
-Although they are facing challenges and may be seen as poor in the flesh, they are “rich” – rich in Christ, “I know thy works, and tribulation, and poverty, (but thou art rich) and I know the blasphemy of them which say they are Jews, and are not, but are the synagogue of Satan” (Revelation 2:9).
-It also looks like there are those that say they are a part of this church but are actually wolf in sheep’s clothing.
+Although they are facing challenges and may be seen as poor in the flesh, they are “rich” – rich in Christ, “I know your works, tribulation, and poverty (but you are rich); and I know the blasphemy of those who say they are Jews and are not, but are a synagogue of Satan.”
+(Revelation 2:9) It also looks like there are those that say they are a part of this church but are actually wolf in sheep’s clothing.
 They may also be thrown into prison by these deceivers to be tried.
 However, those that overcome this even unto death get rewarded with the crown of life,

 “Do not fear any of those things which you are about to suffer.
 Indeed, the devil is about to throw some of you into prison, that you may be tested, and you will have tribulation ten days.
 Be faithful until death, and I will give you the crown of life.
 ‘He who has an ear, let him hear what the Spirit says to the churches.
 He who overcomes shall not be hurt by the second death.’”
 (Revelation 2:10-11)